kgingras/blog/about.md

 Technically speaking, I a 6'5" web developer from [Traverse City, MI](http://traversecity.com) who wants to change the world through technology.
 I am constantly developing projects on my own and with others while I study Computer Science at the [University of Michigan](http://umich.edu).

-I believe that anyone can code, and like my mothers cooking, everyone should at least **try it**.
+I believe that anyone can code, and like foreign foods, everyone should at least **try it**.
 I write this [Blog](http://daniellytle.github.io/blog) in hopes of helping, encouraging, and maybe inspiring those making there way down the path I took.

 ##Organizations